-- How should a patient in labor be transported to the hospital? - Are there any tasks you should complete before the patient goes to the hospital? - Is this a medical emergency?
-Why or why not? - How will you notify the patient's emergency contact and/or labor support person of the patient's status? - How will you use SBAR format to notify the provider?
+- Is this a medical emergency?
+Why? - What information will you provide to emergency services? - How will you notify the patient's emergency contact and/or labor support person of the patient's status? - How will you use SBAR format to notify the provider of the patient's status?